Skye-XD/desktop-icons-ng/README.md

 - [x] New - Correctly set gtk4-ding window to Meta.WindowType.DESKTOP on X11 with xprop.

+- [x] Launches the correct terminal app, GLib now uses xdg-terminal-exec, the extension uses that if installed.
+If it is not installed, it mimics xdg-terminal-exec and will launch the correct terminal set by the user.
+The terminal configured by the user will be shown correctly in the right click menu.

+- [x] Animates overview.

+- [x] Uses new version name in extension to be independent of EGO.
+Passed to the program directly over the command line.

+- [x] Can now email folders from the desktop, will zip them into files first.

+- [x] Uses rectangular icons now like Nautilus.
+Style can be switched to the old style with show drop targed deselected.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.